teuton-software/teuton/README.md

 * [Free Software License](LICENSE).
 * Multiplatform [installation](https://github.com/teuton-software/teuton/wiki/Installation).
-* Use SSH or Telent protocol to connect to remote machines.
+* Use SSH or Telnet protocol to connect to remote machines.
 * Developed using the ruby language.

 # Contact